caddyserver/website/src/docs/markdown/automatic-https.md

 Automatic HTTPS never overrides explicit configuration.

-You can [customize or disable automatic HTTPS](/docs/json/apps/http/servers/automatic_https/) if necessary; for example, you can skip certain domain names or disable redirects.
+You can [customize or disable automatic HTTPS](/docs/json/apps/http/servers/automatic_https/) if necessary; for example, you can skip certain domain names or disable redirects (for Caddyfile, do this with [global options](/docs/caddyfile/options)).

 ## Hostname requirements